LazySammy/LOTUS/README.md

 ### Parameters
 The power of LOncoG is that you can run the modules separately or all together.
+** If you have already ran a module before**, you can specify the path of the folder where the results are saved. **For example, if you have already run Filter and Summarise in a folder, you can use its path to complete it with Compare and Merge analysis.
+If you don't specify, LOncoG will not be able to read results from Filter and Summarise, that are necessary for Compare and Merge modules.**
 Choose the parameters for the software in the [config.txt](config.txt) file. \
 An exhaustive description with examples and advices is available in [PARAMETERS.md](tutorials/Parameters.md) file.